CS-DS-125/125book/py4e_rst/10-tuples.rst

    dictionaries, tuples, etc.
 .. index:: data structure
 DSU
-   Abbreviation of “decorate-sort-undecorate”, a pattern that involves building a list of tuples, sorting, and extracting part of the result.
+   Abbreviation of "decorate-sort-undecorate", a pattern that involves building a list of tuples, sorting, and extracting part of the result.
 .. index:: DSU pattern